-Background to Venture Capital Schemes: aim of the venture capital schemes
+Introduction to the Venture Capital Schemes: Overview and background: history of the venture capital schemes